-- 1. Program graduates will apply the knowledge and skills gained during their surveying courses to attain advancement within the surveying profession. - 2.
-Program graduates will be licensed as professional surveyors and be engaged in the professional practice of surveying engineering with high ethical and professional responsibilities. - 3.
-Program graduates will have a deep understanding the of the history of the surveying profession and apply the lessons learned by our forefathers to solve contemporary geospatial problems. - 4.
-Graduates will meet industry expectations in managing ethical, societal, and environmental issues in the practice of surveying engineering technology.
+- 1. Apply the knowledge and skills gained during their surveying courses to attain advancement within the surveying profession. - 2.
+Be licensed as professional surveyors and be engaged in the professional practice of surveying engineering with high ethical and professional responsibilities. - 3.
+Understand the of the history of the surveying profession and apply the lessons learned by our forefathers to solve contemporary geospatial problems. - 4.
+Meet industry expectations in managing ethical, societal, and environmental issues in the practice of surveying engineering technology.